jgc777/GitHubRepoAPI/README.md

 ## How to use it
  Just load [the script](./api.js) and do `appendRepos(a, b);` (or use [the simplified edition](./#simplified-edition)).

 > [!IMPORTANT]
-> Each IP has a GitHub API limit of 60 requests per hour.
-If the user exceeds it it's going to stop working.
+> Each IP has a GitHub API rate limit of 60 requests per hour.

 ### Example
  ```html